gitLSW/rag-chat/API_Documentation.md

   }
 }
 ```
-- **Response Schema**: Success/Failure response with the added document's metadata and extracted text
+- **Response Schema**: Success/Failure response with the added document's metadata and extracted text.
+If the JSON validation failed, the invalid instance will be provided in the error response under the field `invalidJSON`.
 ```json
 {
   "type": "object",